 The Valuation Officer has to maintain the list and may alter the value if he or she believes that the circumstances of the property have changed.
 The ratepayer (and certain others who have an interest in the property) can also challenge the value shown in the list if they believe it is wrong.
-Further information on the grounds for checking and challenging your Rateable Value can be found on the www.gov.uk/government/collections/check-and-challenge-step-by-step
+Further information on the grounds for checking and challenging your Rateable Value can be found on the www.gov.uk/government/collections/check-and-challenge-step-by-step.
+For any challenges against the 2017 list please be aware the closing date for any submissions is 31 March 2023.

 A billing authority is statutorily obliged to calculate the liability for rates and issue bills based upon the entries in the local rating list as supplied by the VOA.
 There are no provisions within the Local Government Finance Act 1988 to withhold payment pending a challenge.

 What if my property is in poor condition or under repair or renovation?